jdm365/Reinforcement_Learning/index.md

 I would love to do some digging soon and try to figure out which models to use in 1) deterministic cases and 2) stochastic cases.

+I also would like to explore the concept of [intrinsic curiosity](https://arxiv.org/pdf/1705.05363.pdf).
+I have read the paper and think that having an agent which at any time at any space in the environment know how and when to explore is crucial and that this method of exploration is fascinating.
+I think this will prove to be the ripest area of RL in the future and that measuring performance on games like Mario will become the leading benchmarks.